Bebop Spoken There

 This concert was the first time that all three of them had played together in 52 years!

 Cornetist Gresty, a long-term member of Monty Sunshine's band, led the line as Sancton, who grew up in New Orleans, weaved intricate, liquid-toned clarinet patterns around it.
-Jelly Roll stylist Litton and Scottish Banjo player Picton slotted in comfortably with Shipton's authentic sounding bass making for a band well-steeped in the Crescent City's musical tradition.
+Jelly Roll stylist Litton and Scottish banjo player Picton slotted in comfortably with Shipton's authentic sounding bass making for a band well-steeped in the Crescent City's musical tradition.

 Six of the seven tracks are from Lewis' Jazz at Vespers concert and a churchy/gospel/Sunday morning feeling pervades until Kid Thomas Valentine's Algiers Strut takes the band from the Mission Hall to the Dance Hall on the opposite bank of the Mississippi.

-Recorded live on May 11, 2024 at Oxford's the Church of St. Giles The Oxford Concert is a must for traditional aficionados to check out.
+Recorded live on May 11, 2024 at Oxford's Church of St. Giles The Oxford Concert is a must for traditional aficionados to check out.
 Lance

 Precious Lord; Streets of the City; Just a Closer Walk; The Old Rugged Cross; Over the Waves; Jerusalem Blues; Algiers Strut